Be Your Own Custodian / Trustee

 If you are self-employed and have no full-time W-2 employees (other than you spouse or other owners of your business) you qualify to self-sponsor a 401(k) plan, and serve as the Trustee, Plan Administrator and direct all its investments.

-Even if you have a full-time job, and you’re just doing something or thinking of doing something on the side that generates 1099 or self-employment income, you can qualify for a Solo 401(k).
+Even if you have a full-time job, and you’re just doing something on the side that generates 1099 or self-employment income, you can qualify for a Solo 401(k).
 Here are some examples of how simple it is to generate enough Self Employment Income to qualify.

 Being Trustee of the 401(k) means that you, and only you have control of the retirement plan.
 Say good-bye to third-party Custodians; say good-bye to high transaction fees; say good-bye to costly processing delays; and say good-bye to frustratingly restrictive investment provisions.

 Say hello to complete and total autonomy to invest in virtually unlimited investment options.

 Write off a large percentage of your self-employment income.
 You’ll have the ability to contribute to a Roth 401(k), or internally convert cash or assets to the Roth 401(k), all within the same retirement plan.

 Bring your spouse or children into your company, and allow them to participate in the plan.

-Take advantage of the ability to take a loan for up to $50,000 from your own 401(k) plan, and pay interest on the loan to the plan, instead of to a bank.
+Take advantage of the ability for each participant to take a loan for up to $50,000 from their money in the 401(k) plan, and pay interest on the loan to the plan, instead of to a bank.